3 Foundations

 In addition to promoting education Ji Hak-soon also built cultural spaces, hospitals and welfare facilities for the disabled.
 Among these projects, the most significant was the cultural centre which he built in front of Wonju Cathedral.
 Sponsored by religious organisations from Europe and the United States and dedicated on July 12th 1968, the Wonju Catholic Center was the first civic cultural centre of the Korean Catholic Church.
 The three story building – run by the diocese and staffed by young lay church members – included offices, meeting rooms, an exhibition hall, projection room, first-floor cafeteria, basement room and dormitories.
 It quickly became a popular meeting place for young people and a hive of creative activity, hosting performances by local musicians and exhibitions by local artists.
 The main hall was used to stage plays by Wonju’s Sanya Theatre Company directed by Jang Il-soon’s younger brother Jang Sang-soon and the basement room was the venue for DJs to play pop and classical music from a record collection which apparently exceeded even that of the local radio station!

 Around the Bishop, Jang Il-soon, Park Jae-il and their friends, an informal network of pro-democracy and cooperative movement activists began to gather.
 The Wonju Group, as they were known, began to expand the cooperative movement beyond Wonju into Gangwon province and to forge links across religious and ideological divides.
 Both Jang Il-soon and Ji Hak-soon made a point of reaching out beyond the boundaries of the Catholic church to other religious groups, not only to other Christian dominations but also to Buddhists.
 Priests, pastors and monks would visit each others congregations to preach and meet regularly at restaurants to share meals and talk together.
 The Catholic Church in Wonju became a church not only for believers but for all people striving to build a better and more democratic society.
-Following the example of Jesus, they sought to serve those in need without distinction and to freely support all who worked for the good of the whole community.13
+Following the example of Jesus, they sought to serve those in need without distinction and to freely support all who worked for the good of the whole community.

-Jang Il-soon saw the cooperative movement as a training ground for democracy for the whole community and a means of empowering people to become responsible citizens.14 He described it as a “movement for service to the masses, abandoning arrogance and radical elite consciousness.” and a “downward crawling movement.”15 In his lectures, Jang Il-soon reminded people of their own traditional culture of rural cooperation in Korea through Dure (farmers coops), Gye (village credit unions) and Pumasi (informal labour exchange).
-He referenced the 19th century history of cooperation among the British working class (the Rochdale Pioneers) and the credit union movements in France and Germany as examples of people finding ways to break free from corporate exploitation and live together on their own terms through mutual aid and self-reliance.16 He drew inspiration not only from Jesus’s teachings but also from Buddhist scriptures, Daoist and Confucian philosophy, Korean traditional spirituality and Ghandi’s example of non-violent resistance to enlarge people’s awareness of themselves and the world.
+Jang Il-soon saw the cooperative movement as a training ground for democracy for the whole community and a means of empowering people to become responsible citizens.
+He described it as a “movement for service to the masses, abandoning arrogance and radical elite consciousness.” and a “downward crawling movement.”
+In his lectures, Jang Il-soon reminded people of their own traditional culture of rural cooperation in Korea through Dure (farmers coops), Gye (village credit unions) and Pumasi (informal labour exchange).
+He referenced the 19th century history of cooperation among the British working class (the Rochdale Pioneers) and the credit union movements in France and Germany as examples of people finding ways to break free from corporate exploitation and live together on their own terms through mutual aid and self-reliance.
+He drew inspiration not only from Jesus’s teachings but also from Buddhist scriptures, Daoist and Confucian philosophy, Korean traditional spirituality and Ghandi’s example of non-violent resistance to enlarge people’s awareness of themselves and the world.

 As a symbol of this broad and inclusive vision, the Wonju Catholic Centre became a hub for students and other pro-democracy activists and writers who gathered from Wonju and beyond to talk and drink late into the evenings in the cosy basement room.
 One of those young people was a poet named Kim Young-il who wrote under the pen name “Ji-ha” (芝河).
 Originally from Mokpo, Kim Ji-ha had moved as a child to Wonju with his parents.
 At Seoul National University he became active within the pro-democracy movement in Seoul and, when he returned to Wonju, he brought with him a cast of activists and artists who quickly joined forces with the growing cultural movement (minjung movement) in Wonju.
 Together they created yard plays (a form of traditional peasant theatre called madang-geuk, 마당극), mask-dances and plays for theatre.
-These plays raised the profile of Wonju among the wider national minjung movement and before long, Wonju was being called “the holy land of democratisation.”17
+These plays raised the profile of Wonju among the wider national minjung movement and before long, Wonju was being called “the holy land of democratisation.”

 Together, with the Wonju Group, Jang Il-soon and Ji Hak-soon reorganised the church in the Wonju diocese into a network of self-governing self-supporting parishes and set up a program of education and training aimed at empowering the poor and marginalised to form self-sufficient self-governing communities across Gangwon province.
 Their vision was for a cooperative movement that was economically and politically independent from the authoritarian state and which promoted rural and urban development led by communities themselves.

 However, just as things were starting to take off catastrophe hit.
 In 1972 the large-scale flooding of the Namhan River basin caused widespread devastation in Gangwon and surrounding provinces.
-In Wonju Diocese the floods damaged 50,000 buildings and displaced more than 140,000 people.18 Bishop Ji Hak-soon went to Germany to ask for funds from the catholic charities Miserere and Caritas to support rebuilding.
+In Wonju Diocese the floods damaged 50,000 buildings and displaced more than 140,000 people.
+Bishop Ji Hak-soon went to Germany to ask for funds from the catholic charities Miserere and Caritas to support rebuilding.
 With the money they provided (2.91 million marks or around $360,000) he set up a Disaster Countermeasures Project Committee to coordinate a long-term recovery project.
 However, instead of simply providing unconditional aid, as was normally done under such circumstances, the committee targeted their resources at supporting communities to become self-sufficient.
 Food and money were given as wages for productive work rebuilding communities, restoring farmland and developing new income sources for farmers such as setting up village craft workshops.

 Young people from the Wonju Diocesan Youth Association who had been involved with the cooperative movement in Wonju were recruited to act as counsellors.
 This title of ‘counsellor’ was chosen intentionally to avoid the impression that they were responsible for leading or directing the disaster response.
 Instead, their role was to visit the affected villages, learn about their needs and provide advice and training to enable villagers to take leadership of the reconstruction and development process themselves.
 The requirements for receiving support for projects were that they were productive so as to provide a steady income, communal rather than individual and managed cooperatively by the villagers.
 The ultimate goal was to rebuild solidarity within and between village communities who had suffered years of exploitation under colonial and now military rule that had led to widespread mistrust among the rural population.

 This was a particularly special time for Jang Il-soon.
 He began to see what he had been dreaming of for so many years take shape in reality in his own community.
 Hundreds of villages across three provinces participated, creating credit unions and cooperatives, restoring the culture of shared agricultural labour and managing their affairs democratically through village assemblies.
-Others saw what was happening too and the pattern of rural development through cooperation that began in Wonju spread across the country.19 But it was not to last long.
+Others saw what was happening too and the pattern of rural development through cooperation that began in Wonju spread across the country.
+But it was not to last long.

-3.3 Fighting for a civilisation of Life
+3.2.4 Fighting for a civilisation of Life

-Although the Wonju movement made a significant and lasting contribution to rural development and democratisation20, it was carried out in resistance against the increasingly authoritarian Yusin regime under Park Chung-hee.
+Although the Wonju movement made a significant and lasting contribution to rural development and democratisation, it was carried out in resistance against the increasingly authoritarian Yusin regime under Park Chung-hee.
 Top-down state-led projects of agricultural industrialisation, rural improvement and political indoctrination through Nonghyup and the Saemaul Movement (New Village Movement) contributed to the ongoing suppression of the Wonju group’s activities.
-In a bid to achieve self-sufficiency in rice, the state adopted a new high yielding rice variety, Tongil rice, which was rapidly extended to farmers through a combination of incentives and coercion21.
-It required heavy fertiliser and pesticide application to achieve its promised yields22 which were supplied exclusively through Nonghyup.
+In a bid to achieve self-sufficiency in rice, the state adopted a new high yielding rice variety, Tongil rice, which was rapidly extended to farmers through a combination of incentives and coercion.
+It required heavy fertiliser and pesticide application to achieve its promised yields which were supplied exclusively through Nonghyup.
 These pesticides were highly toxic and little training was provided to farmers about how to minimise risk of exposure.
 Despite the undeniable improvement in rural incomes stimulated by the state-led green revolution, as the use of chemical pesticides rapidly increased through the 1970s many farmers became sick from pesticide poisoning, ecosystems became increasingly polluted and food safety concerns grew among consumers.
 Jang Il-soon and others in the Wonju Group began to recognise the dangers of too narrow a focus on productivity and profit sharing.
 Somehow, cooperation needed to be extended beyond humans to include the natural world in a symbiotic relationship.

 Then, in 1974, in what seemed like retaliation against the Wonju Group, Bishop Ji Hak-soon and Kim Ji-ha were arrested, along with 253 others.
 Ji Hak-soon was court martialled under new emergency measures brought in by Park in reaction to growing unrest and pro-democracy protests among university students nationwide.
-His sentence was 15 years in prison on the charge of funding an anti-state group and masterminding a plot to overthrow the government.23 Kim Ji-ha was sentenced to death, commuted to life and released after 10 months only to be arrested again and his death sentences renewed.
+His sentence was 15 years in prison on the charge of funding an anti-state group and masterminding a plot to overthrow the government.
+Kim Ji-ha was sentenced to death, commuted to life and released after 10 months only to be arrested again and his death sentences renewed.
 He spent 7 years in prison until he received a stay of execution.

 Under pressure from the newly mobilised Catholic resistance and widespread anti-government protests, Park released Ji Hak-soon in 1975.
 But the government’s suppression of democratic movements intensified with new emergency measures and sweeping powers to control anyone who opposed him.
 During this difficult time, unable to engage directly in pro-democracy activism or the cooperative movement Jang Il-soon painted calligraphy, drew illustrations and wrote poetry, holding exhibitions to raise funds in support of others and communicate his resistance through art.
 In the years up to 1979 unrest and mass protests continued to spread until the shocking assassination of General Park by his own head of Central Intelligence, Kim Jae-gyu.